List of He-Man and the Masters of the Universe characters: Mer-Man

 Mer-Man is a fish-man who controls sea life, often depicted as the ruler of Eternia's undersea kingdom.
-The original action figure had unpainted gloves and boots, unlike the cartoon.
-The sword he used in the cartoon is different to the "fishbone" sword that the figure came with.
+The original action figure had unpainted gloves and boots, unlike the series.
+The sword he used in the series is different to the "fishbone" sword that the figure came with.

 According to designer Mark Taylor, Mer-Man's design was based on Bernie Wrighston's rendition of DC Comics character Swamp Thing.

-Originally, Mer-Man was slated to appear the live-action movie, but Mattel would not allow the filmmakers to kill off a character they had created.
+Originally, Mer-Man was slated to appear the live-action film, but Mattel would not allow the filmmakers to kill off a character they had created.
 So, the filmmakers had to create Saurod.

 In the 2002 action figure and Matty Collector action figure Mer-Man comes with a sword and a trident.
 In "Search for the VHO," he uses the trident on He-Man.

 In the Masters of the Universe Classics storyline, Mer-Man ruled the undersea realms of Eternia until his kingdom was destroyed by rival ocean clans causing him to side with Skeletor.

 In Masters of the Universe: Revelation, Mer-Man and his fellow Aquatican warriors attacked Teela's group during their quest to restore Eternia's magic.
 He was shown to have a closed right eye with a scar over it.
 Mer-Man voiced his disdain that Evil-Lyn did not bother to conquer Eternia while leaving the oceans to him.
 With help from Man-At-Arms, Teela's group defeated Mer-Man and his warriors where he was intimidated to let them pass.

 Mer-Man is voiced by Alan Oppenheimer in the 1980s series, Scott McNeil in the 2002 series, Kevin Conroy in Masters of the Universe: Revelation, and George Takei in the 2021 series.

 Comic Book Resources listed the character as part of He-Man: 15 Most Powerful Masters of the Universe.

 Ninjor

 Ninjor is a ninja warrior who works for Skeletor.
-He was never featured in the cartoon because his figure was released after it ended.
+He was never featured in the series because his figure was released after it ended.

 In the Masters of the Universe Classics toyline where he was also called "Ninja Warrior," Ninjor came from another world when he was summoned by Skeletor to help defeat the Heroic Warriors until there was nobody else to help He-Man.
-What Skeletor doesn't know is that Ninjor secretly works for Horde Prime in order to find Skeletor's weak points and how to exploit them.
+What Skeletor does not know is that Ninjor secretly works for Horde Prime in order to find Skeletor's weak points and how to exploit them.
 Ninjor was mentioned in Slamurai's bio where he is an enemy of Slamurai.